 - 1 Tablespoon of pumpkin pie spice

 - Preheat the oven to 350 degrees F.

 - In a saucepan, bring maple syrup, pumpkin puree, and peanut butter to a simmer and immediately take of heat.
 Stir until this mixture is well combined.

 - Combine the nuts and seeds in a separate mixing bowl.

-- Pour the liquid mixture over the nuts and seeds and stir until throughly coated.
+- Pour the liquid mixture over the nuts and seeds and stir until thoroughly coated.

 - Keep an eye on this mixture, every oven setting is different and when toasting nuts and seeds they may burn very quickly!

 - Take out of the oven and let cool.

 - Keep in an airtight bag/container at room temperature for storing.

 Warning // Similar to my Spicy Sweet Nut & Seed Mix… these are addicting!
 Exercise willpower and self control when eating these, they’re that good.